aiidateam/aiida-core/docs/source/get_started/computers.rst

   and the possibility to add content that will be executed either *before* the actual execution of the job (under 'pre-execution script') or *after* the script submission (under the 'Post execution script' lines).
+  These additional lines need may set up the environment on the computer, for example loading modules or exporting environment variables::```
-  These additional lines need to be proper ``bash`` code, that is intended for computer-dependent code (for instance a module that should always be loaded).
+  (for instance a module that should always be loaded).
 For example::

         export NEWVAR=1